Section 24 & Ltd Company

 Tax Comparison

-Personal ownership vs limited company — modelled precisely for UK landlords.
+Personal ownership vs limited company — modelled precisely for BTL and HMO landlords.
 Annual tax saving, payback period on incorporation costs, and 10-year cumulative projection.
 HMRC mortgage interest restriction (Section 24) built in.

 Your Portfolio Details